The Importance of Being Idle (song): Critical reception

-Most reviewers acclaimed the track as one of the highlights of Don't Believe the Truth, which itself was widely praised as a marked return to form.
+Most reviewers acclaimed the track as one of the highlights of Don't Believe the Truth, which itself was widely praised as a return to form.
 The band mentioned in interviews in June 2005 that it would become the second single.
 The B-sides are Liam Gallagher's "Pass Me Down the Wine" and Gem Archer's "The Quiet Ones".
 Q magazine readers placed the song at number one in a list of 2005's greatest tracks.
 The song was ranked at number 117 in Xfm's 1000 Greatest Songs of All Time list.
 XFM also placed it at number 48 in their "100 Best Songs of the 2000s" list.

 Music video

 The promo film was directed by Dawn Shadforth, whose previous videos include Kylie Minogue's award-winning "Can't Get You Out of My Head".
-Shadforth's film for "The Importance of Being Idle" starred Welsh actor Rhys Ifans and pays homage to the style of early 1960s kitchen sink drama British films, and is set during preparations for a funeral procession in a northern town, with the extravagant undertakers parading the coffin at the video's climax and Ifans playing the part of a high-kicking funeral director whose own funeral it is.
+Shadforth's film for "The Importance of Being Idle" stars Welsh actor Rhys Ifans and pays homage to the style of early 1960s kitchen sink drama British films, and is set during preparations for a funeral procession in a northern town, with the extravagant undertakers parading the coffin at the video's climax and Ifans playing the part of a high-kicking funeral director whose own funeral it is.

 The video is based on the film and play Billy Liar with Ifans playing the role of Billy.
 The Gallaghers play Shadrack & Duxbury, the owners of the funeral parlour where Billy works.
 The rest of the band (Gem, Andy and Zak) make brief appearances as lazy workers playing cards in the undertaker's office.
 The video is similar in style and concept to the black and white 1966 music video for "Dead End Street" by The Kinks.
 Liam Gallagher's second child, Lennon, cameos in the video.

 A short behind-the-scenes documentary of the making of the music video, which was shot partly in Greenwich, was directed by Dick Carruthers.
 Archer describes it as "the best video I think we've ever done".